Happy Valentine’s day with the poem “I met you – and all of the past” by Fyodor Tyutchev translated in English

 Let’s begin by Edgard A. Guest, our American poet,

-We will continue with our French poet, Victor Hugo where I added the long collection “Les Quatre Vents de l’esprit “.
+We will continue with our French poet, Victor Hugo where I added the collection “Dieu” (posthume, 1891).
 Following are a few of the poems randomly chosen:

 We’ll finish with our Russian poet Anna Akhmatova (Анна Ахматова)

-This week our article was a translation and short analysis of the poem “For everything, Lord, I thank you” by Ivan Bunin with English and Russian side by side with the painting “Evening” by Alexei Kondratyevich Savrasov
+This week our article was a translation of the poem “On the Dnieper” by Ivan Bunin in English with English and Russian side by side and the painting ““The sunset” by Ivan Konstantinovich Aivazovsky

 We put a lot of effort into the quality of the articles and translations, support us with a like and a subscription or sponsor us if you like them.
 We are also on Facebook and Twitter